 Today is dedicated to wildlife.
-On your way south from Girdwood to Seward, be sure to stop at the Alaska Wildlife Conservation Center (open daily beginning late February).
-Here you’ll see bears, musk oxen, moose, coyotes, wood bison, eagles, and maybe the resident brown bears and black bears (if they’re not fast asleep for the winter).
+On your 90-mile drive south from Girdwood, be sure to stop at the Alaska Wildlife Conservation Center.
+Here you’ll see wild animals like musk oxen, moose, coyotes, wood bison, eagles, and maybe the resident brown bears and black bears (if they’re not fast asleep for the winter).
 You’ll also drive through Turnagain Pass, one of Southcentral’s most popular sites for backcountry skiing and snowmachining.
-When you arrive in Seward, head to the Alaska SeaLife Center to check out sea birds, harbor seals, a giant octopus and touch tanks with starfish and other sea life.
+When you arrive in Seward, head to the Alaska SeaLife Center for close encounters with seabirds, harbor seals, a giant octopus, and touch tanks with starfish and other sealife.

 From Seward, it’s a scenic, 170-mile drive west and south to the arts-oriented community of Homer.
 Spend the afternoon sipping tea and munching cookies in one of several excellent local bakeries, then visiting the locally owned art galleries and gift shops that line the 4.5-mile Homer Spit, a slender finger of land that stretches into Kachemak Bay.

-From Anchorage, drive or (Saturdays only) take the train north to Talkeetna and spend a quiet couple of days northern lights viewing, skiing on frozen rivers and cozying up by the fire at one of several historic lodges.
-Talkeetna offers winter flightseeing tours of Denali, a one-of-a-kind way of experiencing North America’s tallest peak.
+From Anchorage, make the 115-mile drive north to the sleepy little town of Talkeetna to spend a quiet couple of days watching for the northern lights, skiing on frozen rivers, and cozying up by the fire at one of several rustic lodges.
+Talkeetna also offers winter flightseeing tours of Denali, a one-of-a-kind way of experiencing North America’s tallest peak.